 Yes, that’s what I challenge.
-I do not think you can “change your emotions by changing your values.”
+I do not think you can nor should “change your emotions by changing your values.”

-Nathaniel Branden writes in My Years with Ayn Rand that the issue of “the mind versus the heart” was the most important issue to Rand.
-He writes that when he first met her,
+Branden writes in My Years with Ayn Rand that the issue of “the mind versus the heart” was the most important issue to Rand.
+It was tied in her mind to “the supreme importance of reason in human life.”
+He writes that when he met her for the very first time,

 She wanted to know what I thought about “the mind versus the heart,” thinking versus feeling, and did I agree that feelings by themselves were not a reliable guide to action?
 Of course I agreed.

-This issue was so important, she almost wrote another book about it:
+This issue was so important to Rand that she almost wrote another book about it.
+From Branden,

 For some years, Ayn had contemplated writing a book about “the mind versus the heart,” her thesis being the superiority of the mind and the evil of placing the heart above it.
 She decided against writing the book because she felt she had covered the issue adequately in Atlas Shrugged.
 The intensity of her concern with this issue, which surfaced in countless discussions, became a profound if unacknowledged message to distrust emotions.